dirtyhenry/tech-articles/_posts/2024-11-25-jwt-tokens-app-store-connect-api-swift.md

 title: Generating JWT Tokens in Swift for the App Store Connect API
 author: Mick F
 excerpt: >-
-  Learn how to generate JWT tokens in Swift to authenticate with the App Store Connect API.
+  Learn how to generate JWT tokens in Swift to authorize requests to the App Store Connect API.
 This guide covers creating payloads, signing tokens with JWTKit, managing secrets securely, and integrating the process into your macOS and iOS apps.
 cover: jwt-tokens.webp
 category: Open Sourcing
 tags: